lawrennd/old_talks/_data-science/includes/lies-damned-lies.md

 \notes{Their movement did the most to put statistics to rights, to eradicate the 'damned lies'.
 It was known as ['mathematical statistics'](https://en.wikipedia.org/wiki/Mathematical_statistics).
 Today I believe we should look to the emerging field of  *data science* to provide the same role.
 Data science is an amalgam of statistics, data mining, computer systems, databases, computation, machine learning and artificial intelligence.
 Spread across these fields are the tools we need to realize data's potential.
 For many businesses this might be thought of as the challenge of 'converting bits into atoms'.
 Bits: the data stored on computer, atoms: the physical manifestation of what we do; the transfer of goods, the delivery of service.
 From fungible to tangible.
 When solving a challenge through data there are a series of obstacles that need to be addressed.}

 \notes{Firstly, data awareness: what data you have and where its stored.
 Sometimes this includes changing your conception of what data is and how it can be obtained.
 From automated production lines to apps on employee smart phones.
 Often data is locked away: manual logbooks, confidential data, personal data.
 For increasing awareness an internal audit can help.
 The website [data.gov.uk](https://data.gov.uk/) hosts data made available by the UK government.
 To create this website the government's departments went through an audit of what data they each hold and what data they could make available.
-Similarly, within private busnesses this type of audit could be useful for understanding their internal digital landscape: after all the key to any successful campaign is a good map.}
+Similarly, within private businesses this type of audit could be useful for understanding their internal digital landscape: after all the key to any successful campaign is a good map.}

 \notes{Secondly, availability.
 How well are the data sources interconnected?
 How well curated are they?
 The curse of Disraeli was associated with unreliable data and *unreliable statistics*.
 The misrepresentations this leads to are worse than the absence of data as they give a false sense of confidence to decision making.
 Understanding how to avoid these pitfalls involves an improved sense of data and its value, one that needs to permeate the organization.}